-Katerina Georgiou, Reg MBACP
+Katerina Georgiou, Reg MBACP (Accred.)

-I work one-to-one with adults, and also with couples and relationships.
+I work with individuals, couples and groups.

 My style is warm and empathic, providing a safe space for you to talk.
 My aim isn't to interpret what you say or to define who you are but to support you to define yourself.
 I take into account your words, feelings and actions and may, where appropriate, bring in creative elements to the work such as drawing, drama, movement, dream work, visualisations and two-chair work.
 I go with what you bring, with no fixed agenda, and work organically through that process.
 Sessions can sometimes feel spontaneous and playful and at other times reflective with lots of dialogue between us.
 I don't give advice but I focus on raising your awareness of self and your way of relating, getting to the crux of underlying feelings and the core of who you are and what you want when you remove society's expectations and messages out of the equation.

-Prior to training as a counsellor, I was a Samaritans helpline listener for 4 years, supporting people struggling to cope or experiencing thoughts of suicide.
+Prior to training as a counsellor and psychotherapist, I was a Samaritans helpline listener for 4 years, supporting people struggling to cope or experiencing thoughts of suicide.
 I have worked for Samaritans during the Men on The Ropes research campaign on male suicide and have a lot of empathy and knowledge in this area.
 I have since worked with Mind providing life coaching and emotional support to young-adult care leavers.

 Training, qualifications & experience